Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   sudo chmod a+r /etc/apt/keyrings/docker.gpg
 ```

-Then excecute the following command to set up the repository :
+Then execute the following command to set up the repository :

 ```bash
 echo \